adanque/RentalPricePrediction/README.md

 # New York Apartment Rental Price Prediction

-## _Predicting Rental Prices in NYC - Evaluating Price Factors !!!Under Construction - Currently in progress!!!_
+## _Predicting Rental Prices in NYC - Evaluating Price Factors !!!
+Project currently in progress!!!_

 <a href="https://www.linkedin.com/in/alandanque"> Author: Alan Danque </a>